 The 10-MLA nodes contain Tesla V100- PCIE-32GB GPUs.
 These GPUs use the motherboard's slower PCIe bus for communications, but have double the onboard memory – 32GB.

-SCOUT has used this allocation strategy for all of FY21.
 Additional technical details about SCOUT are available in the SCOUT Quick Start Guide.

 GitLab is Now Available For All HPCMP Users.

 The HCPMP is pleased to announce the general availability of the HPCMP GitLab Service.
 The HPCMP GitLab Service enables collaboration and sharing of code and data among the HPCMP user community.
 Built on the open source GitLab server software, the service supports both the web interface for GitLab as well as Kerberos enabled GitLab SSH functionality for command-line operations.
 The GitLab Service allows for the creation of groups of users within the GitLab Service for sharing projects, managing and organizing users, and authorizing user access to various projects.
 Creation and maintenance of GitLab groups will be done by the GitLab administrator through a request to the HPC Helpdesk.
 GitLab projects and related repositories are restricted to unclassified code and data only.
 The GitLab project owner is responsible to protect their code and data by ensuring that their group members are authorized for access.

 If you're an HPCMP user and want to use the GitLab service, register by authenticating to https://gitlab.hpc.mil.
 This creates your GitLab account in a locked state.
 To unlock it, submit a ticket to the HPC Desk ticket requesting activation.